 An MVP therefore helps you find a balance between what you offer as a business to your customers and what your customers actually want themselves.

-According to Net Solutions, the benefits of creating an MVP are threefold:
+The benefits of creating an MVP are threefold:

-1. Validate early
+a.
+Validate early

 With early launch, you get early market feedback to iterate and control your product evolution.